 How accurate is Jiobit's location tracking?

-Jiobit is accurate to within 10-30 feet outdoors using GPS, and roughly 50-100 feet indoors using Wi-Fi and cellular triangulation.
+Jiobit is most accurate outdoors using GPS and less precise indoors, where it falls back to Wi-Fi and cellular triangulation.
 That's comparable to other cellular GPS trackers like AngelSense.
 Concrete walls and metal structures reduce accuracy, which is true of all GPS devices.

 How long does Jiobit battery last on a full charge?